Sevilla

 Museo de Bellas Artes

-Sevilla's passion for religious art is preserved and displayed in its Museum of Fine Art.
-While most Americans go for El Greco, Goya, and Velázquez (not a forte of this collection), this museum gives a fine look at the other, less-appreciated Spanish masters — Zurbarán and Murillo.
+While most Americans go for El Greco, Goya, and Velázquez (not a forte of this collection), this museum opens horizons and gives a fine look at the other, less-appreciated Spanish masters: Zurbarán and Murillo.
 Rather than exhausting, the museum is pleasantly enjoyable.

 April Fair

-Every day for one crazy week, horses clog Sevilla's fairground lanes in an endless parade until about 8 p.m., when they clear out and the lanes fill with exuberant locals.
-The party goes on literally 24 hours a day for the entire week, and any tourist can have a fun and memorable evening by simply crashing the party.
-The city's entire fleet of taxis (who'll try to charge double) and buses seems dedicated to shuttling people from downtown to the fairgrounds (consider walking).
+Any tourist can have a fun and memorable evening by simply crashing the party.
+The city's entire fleet of taxis (who can legally charge double) and buses seems dedicated to shuttling people from downtown to the fairgrounds (consider walking).
 Arrive before 8 p.m. to see the horses, but stay later, as the ambience improves after the caballos giddy-up on out.
 Some of the larger tents are sponsored by the city and open to the public, but the best action is in the streets, where party-goers from the livelier casetas spill out.
 Although private tents have bouncers, everyone is so happy that it's not tough to strike up an impromptu friendship, become a "special guest," and be invited in.
 The drink flows freely, and the food is fun, bountiful, and cheap.

 Restaurante El Convento

-This restaurant has since closed (its owners have retired).
+This restaurant has closed since this episode was filmed (its owners retired).

 Script